memfault/interrupt/_drafts/offensive-programming.md

-Since a hiccup and stall here and there isn't the end of the world, when you build the final image that you'll push to customers, you can either tune down or (gasp!) remove these asserts altogether.
+Since a hiccup and stall here and there isn't the end of the world, when you build the final image that you'll push to customers, you can either tune down or (gasp!) remove these checks altogether.

 ### Use After Free Bugs